ipfs/js-ipfs/SPEC/FILES.md

 Where:

-- `from` is the path of the source object to copy.
+- `from` is the path of the source file to copy.
-- `to` is the path of the destination object to copy to.
+- `to` is the path of the destination file to copy to.

 `callback` must follow the `function (err) {}` signature, where `err` is an Error if the operation was not successful.